 What does treatment using donated embryos involve?

 Our programme involves registration followed by an initial consultation where we record the characteristics of you and your partner.
 Where possible we try to achieve a good match with donors, however with so few embryos available for donation this may not be possible to any great extent.
-After consultation we will arrange an appointment for you with our Counsellor.
-You and your partner will need to see a Counsellor, irrespective of previous counselling for other forms of fertility treatment.
+After consultation we’ll arrange an appointment for you with our counsellor.
+You and your partner will need to see a counsellor, irrespective of previous counselling for other forms of fertility treatment.

-When donor embryos become available you will be contacted by the donor coordinator to plan the fertility treatment cycle.
-This involves taking hormones which prepare the uterus so that it is receptive to embryo implantation.
+When donor embryos become available you’ll be contacted by the donor coordinator to plan the fertility treatment cycle.
+This involves taking hormones which prepare the uterus so that it’s receptive to embryo implantation.

 How successful is treatment using donated embryos?

-As we carry out so few treatments using donated embryos we cannot quote detailed figures.
-However our success rate for pregnancy resulting from embryo donation is between 20%-30% per attempt, similar to our frozen embryo transfer rate.
+Our success rate for pregnancy resulting from embryo donation is similar to our frozen embryo transfer rate.